Mechanical Barriers to Communication

 It’s clear that mechanical barriers, like email filters and connectivity issues, can significantly hinder effective communication.
 Email filters, while useful, can accidentally classify crucial messages as spam, causing them to go unnoticed.
 Connectivity problems, on the other hand, can disrupt conversations and lead to misunderstandings.

 These barriers, along with physical ones such as noise and distance, present real challenges.
-The key to overcoming these obstacles lies in understanding them and finding innovative solutions.
+The key to overcoming them is understanding them and finding innovative solutions.
 By doing so, we can ensure smoother, more reliable communication, regardless of the medium we choose to use.